 - A. Building Location and Orientation.
 Multifamily development shall be constructed consistent with the following requirements: - Parking lots shall be located to the side and/or behind buildings and shall not dominate the front-yard area.
 A five-foot landscaped buffer shall rim the perimeter of the parking lot and planting islands shall be included for lots with more than twenty spaces.
-Multi-family development may request deviation from this standard through a conditional use permit, utilizing the process and procedures set forth in Section 17.18.070.I(1). - 2.
+In addition to uses specified in 17.18.070.I(1), multi-family development may request deviation from this standard through a conditional use permit, utilizing the process and procedures set forth in Section 17.18.070.I(1). - 2.
 Units adjacent to public or private streets shall have the primary building entrances located on the facade facing the street.
 A minimum of forty percent of front (i.e., street-facing) elevations and a minimum of twenty-five percent of side and rear building elevations shall meet this standard.
 "Percent of elevation" is measured as the horizontal plane (lineal feet) containing doors, porches, balconies, terraces and/or windows.
 The standard applies to each full and partial building story. - B. Pedestrian Access and Circulation.
 Pedestrian access routes shall be provided from the public street(s) to all primary building entrances in the form of a continuous pathway of at least five feet in width. - C. Building Modulation.
-Building Modulation shall be varied to break up the overall bulk and mass of buildings, avoid a monolithic presence, and provide visual interest.
-Building facade modulation or appropriate architectural treatment shall occur at least every twentyfive feet along the length of facades facing adjacent properties or public street.
+Building modulation shall be varied to break up the overall bulk and mass of buildings, avoid a monolithic presence, and provide visual interest.
+Building facade modulation or appropriate architectural treatment shall occur at least every twenty-five feet along the length of facades facing adjacent properties or public street.
 Minimum modulation depth shall be two feet.